nicholas-miklaucic/eins/docs/in-depth.md

-# Eins In Depth
+# Advanced Eins

-If you just want examples of common operations in Eins, consult the [tutorial](tutorial.md).
+If you're totally new to Eins or `einops` and want to see what the fuss is about, read the [tutorial](tutorial.md).
+If you just want examples of common operations in Eins, consult the [cookbook](tutorial.md).
 If you're interested in maximizing the power of Eins, you're in the right place!

 ```py
 from eins import EinsOp
 ```

-## Mathematical Functions
+## Beyond Tensor Shapes

 Consider an operation `a b, b c -> a c`.
 This could be matrix multiplication, but it could also be pairwise distances or many other things.
 To control the computation that's being performed beyond the shapes of the inputs and output, Eins